 The Northland Foundation guides the planning meetings and provides funding for intergenerational projects.
 These might be things like starting a garden, walking or exercise groups, game nights or ice cream socials, technology learning sessions with young people teaching older people, or beautifying a local park.

-AGE to age sites are established in 16 rural communities and Reservations: Aitkin, Bois Forte Reservation, Chisholm, Cloquet, Ely Area, Floodwood, Fond du Lac Reservation, Grand Portage Reservation, Hibbing, International Falls, Itasca Area, McGregor, Moose Lake, Proctor, North Shore Area, and Two Harbors.
+The other AGE to age sites in the region are: Aitkin, Bois Forte Band of Chippewa, Chisholm, Cloquet, Ely, Floodwood, Fond du Lac Band of Lake Superior Chippewa, Grand Portage Band of Lake Superior Chippewa, Hibbing, International Falls, McGregor, Moose Lake, North Shore Area (Silver Bay and Finland), Proctor, and Two Harbors.

 “I know great things will happen in the new AGE to age communities when older adults and youth bring their creative ideas and energy together.”

 Lynn Haglin, Vice President/KIDS PLUS Director